 The Group has obtained insurance against various damages and losses.
 However, insurance coverage is subject to limits and limitations and various risks (e.g. certain natural disasters and terrorist acts) are not covered by insurance for various reasons (e.g. because such risks are uninsurable or the cost of insurance is, according to Management Board's belief, too high compared to risk).
 The Company believes that its insurance is in line with standard industry practice.
-However, such insurance may not be sufficient to fully compensate the Group against its all losses.
+However, such insurance may not be sufficient to fully compensate the Group against all of its losses.
 For example, if the insurance is adequate to cover Group's direct losses, the Group could be adversely affected by loss of earnings caused by or relating to its properties.
-The occurrence of any of the risks above could result in loss of invested funds and future income and creation of additional obligations and liability for the Group and may have a material adverse effect on the business, results of operations, profitability and financial conditions of the Group.
+The occurrence of any of the risks above could result in loss of invested funds and future income and caracteristic and financial conditions of the Group.
 The Group does not maintain separate funds nor does it set aside reserves for the above-referred types of risks.